-- MATH1360: Calculus II (may not be approved if student attends a high school that offers Calc II)
+- MATH1360: Calculus II

 - MATH2350: Calculus III

 - MATH2150: Discrete Mathematics

 - MATH3110: Theory of Numbers

 - MATH3130: Introduction to Linear Algebra

 - MATH3400: Introduction to Differential Equations

 - MATH3410: Introduction to Analysis

 - MATH3810: Introduction to Probability and Statistics

 Please note that there is an out-of-pocket cost for students who enroll in MathOnline courses.
 D20 will pay the community college rate per credit hour for MathOnline courses, but the difference between that tuition rate and the UCCS tuition is the responsibility of students and families.
 In addition, families are responsible for any books and fees.